-While in operation, the tannery generated both alkaline and acid waste streams from its hide preparation and the tanning processes.
+While in operation, the tannery generated both alkaline and acid waste streams from its hide preparation and tanning processes.
 Little is known about the tannery waste treatment and management practices prior to the 1960s.
 From the 1960s until the completion of an on-site treatment facility in 1981, the acid waste stream passed through a series of five settling basins and was then discharged to the Nashua River via an open channel.
-The alkaline waste stream was conveyed to a screen building for removal of solids, and then to two impoundment lagoons, located within the river's 100-year floodplain, for long-term sedimentation.
+The alkaline waste stream was conveyed to a screen building for removal of solids, and then to two impoundment lagoons, located within the river's 100-year floodplain.
 After settling, the liquid fraction of the alkaline waste stream was discharged directly to the Nashua River, and sludge was periodically dredged from the lagoons and disposed of on-site in several unlined landfills.

-US Environmental Protection Agency completed a time-critical removal of 55 drums of hazardous materials and asbestos-containing material from the former tannery building in January 2001.
+US Environmental Protection Agency (EPA) completed a time-critical removal of 55 drums of hazardous materials and asbestos-containing material from the former tannery building in January 2001.
 An engineering evaluation/cost analysis (EE/CA) was completed in July 2002, and a remedial investigation was completed in June 2005.
 These studies provided a basis for the development and evaluation of potential cleanup options.